 In general, LFCM Holdings will be permitted to use the Lazard and LF names to the extent that the Lazard name is being used at the time of this offering by the separated businesses and will be permitted to use the LF name for the use of the name LFCM Holdings LLC in its capacity as a holding company for the separated businesses.
-In general, LFCM Holdings' license will not extend to any research on an issuer not covered by the capital markets business with the past 12 months or to any new funds (including any successor funds to funds existing at the time of this offering) established or otherwise obtained by the merchant banking business after this offering, unless LFCM Holdings receives Lazard Group's prior consent.
+In general, LFCM Holdings' license will not extend to any research on an issuer not covered by the capital markets business within the past 12 months or to any new funds (including any successor funds to funds existing at the time of this offering) established or otherwise obtained by the merchant banking business after this offering, unless LFCM Holdings receives Lazard Group's prior consent.
 Under the agreement, LFCM Holdings will pay \$100,000 per year for the right to license the Lazard name.
+The license will survive with respect to capital markets activities until the expiration or termination of the business alliance provided for in the business alliance agreement that LFCM Holdings will pay \$100,000 per year for the right to license the Lazard name.
 The license will survive with respect to capital markets activities until the expiration or termination of the business alliance provided for in the business alliance agreement that LFCM Holdings will enter with Lazard Group.
 With respect to merchant banking activities, LFCM Holdings' license will survive until the earlier of the expiration, termination or closing of the options to purchase the North American and European merchant banking businesses, to be granted in the business alliance agreement, as described in "-Business Alliance Agreement" or until the business alliance agreement is terminated.
-The license for the LF name in LFCM Holdings LLC may be terminated by either party for any reason after the license with respect to the capital markets business or the license for the merchant banking activities, the license fee for the calendar year following the termination and each year thereafter will be \$75,000 per year.
-If both of those licenses are terminated, the license fee for the calendar year following the termination and each year thereafter will be \$25,000 per year.
+The license for the LF name in LFCM Holdings LLC may be terminated by either party for any reason after the license with respect to the capital markets business or the license for the merchant banking activities have both expired or been terminated.
+Upon termination of either the license with respect to the capital markets business or the